Big Ones You Can Look At

-Big Ones You Can Look At is a VHS and Laserdisc featuring music videos by the American band Aerosmith.
+Big Ones You Can Look At is a VHS and LaserDisc featuring music videos by the American band Aerosmith.
 It was released on November 1, 1994.
 In addition, there are outtakes and band interviews.
 Running time is 100 minutes.
 The suggestive title comes from – and is a companion to – the 1994 compilation album Big Ones.

-A DVD release (out of print, unknown if official or not) was released in Brazil with Dolby Digital 2.0 Stereo and 5.1 Surround sound tracks and quality better than the VHS and Laserdisc releases.

 Some scenes from the Pump era were culled from the band's previous video compilation The Making of Pump.
 Along with the band members, various individuals make cameo appearances during the outtakes and making-of segments, including Marty Callner, John Kalodner, and Hank Azaria.
 The behind the scenes segment for "Eat the Rich" includes the band's collaboration with Melvin Liufau, Wesey Mamea, Liainaiala Tagaloa, Mapuhi T. Tekurio, and Aladd Alationa Teofilo, playing the log drums.

 Among the notable actors appearing in the videos include: Alicia Silverstone, Liv Tyler, Edward Furlong, Stephen Dorff, Josh Holloway, Jason London, Brandi Brandt, Kristin Dattilo, Lesley Ann Warren, and Nicholas Guest.